Altair-class training ship: History

 In the early 2000s, after the ageing fleet of outdated World War II-era minesweepers used as training ships could no longer meet safety requirements for operation, the Swedish Defence Materiel Administration sought an existing ship class to commission.
 However, strict requirements made this unfeasible.

 As a result, a new project was launched in 2004 to domestically design a vessel that could meet all the criteria put forward.
 This decision ultimately proved to deliver not only more suitable ships but also greater cost-effectiveness.
 Despite this, the original plan to acquire six ships of the class proved too costly, and only five ships could be commissioned within the available budget.

 Construction of the vessels began shortly thereafter, with deliveries taking place between 2007 and 2009.

 Etymology

 The ships of the class were first named in 2009 through a collective agreement by the then Chief of Defence, Håkan Syrén, the Chief of Navy, Anders Grenstad, and the Chief of Materiel, Leif Nylander.
 The names adopted were the last five names of the earlier naming convention of the Swedish Plejad-class torpedo boats, in which all vessels are named after well-known stars and constellations.

+Mid-life refit

+Between 2026 and 2028, all five ships of the class are scheduled to undergo mid-life refits, primarily to modernise outdated electronic systems, beginning with Argo.